survivejs/site/pages/blog/164-react-union-interview.md

 ---
-title: 'React Union - React for CMSs and Portals - Interview with Tomáš Konrády'
+title: "React Union - React for CMSs and Portals - Interview with Tomáš Konrády"
 date: 2018-12-02
-headerImage: 'assets/img/react-union.jpg'
+headerImage: "assets/img/react-union.jpg"
-keywords: ['interview', 'reactjs']
+keywords: ["interview", "react"]
 ---

 React has uses beyond application development.
 One of the perhaps surprising use cases is to integrate it within a Content Management System (CMS) such as WordPress.